-We will share personal information outside of Google if we have a good-faith belief that access, use, preservation, or disclosure of the information is reasonably necessary to:
+We will share personal information outside of Google if we have a good-faith belief that disclosure of the information is reasonably necessary to:

-- Meet any applicable law, regulation, legal process, or enforceable governmental request.
-We share information about the number and type of requests we receive from governments in our Transparency Report. - Enforce applicable Terms of Service, including investigation of potential violations.

-- Detect, prevent, or otherwise address fraud, security, or technical issues. - Protect against harm to the rights, property or safety of Google, our users, or the public as required or permitted by law.
+- Respond to any applicable law, regulation, legal process or enforceable governmental request.
+We share information about the number and type of requests that we receive from governments in our Transparency Report. - Enforce applicable Terms of Service, including investigation of potential violations. - Detect, prevent or otherwise address fraud, security or technical issues. - Protect against harm to the rights, property or safety of Google, our users or the public.

-We may share non-personally identifiable information publicly and with our partners - like publishers, advertisers, developers, or rights holders.
+We may share non-personally identifiable information publicly and with our partners - such as publishers, advertisers, developers or rights holders.
 For example, we share information publicly to show trends about the general use of our services.
 We also allow specific partners to collect information from your browser or device for advertising and measurement purposes using their own cookies or similar technologies.

-If Google is involved in a merger, acquisition, or sale of assets, we'll continue to ensure the confidentiality of your personal information and give affected users notice before personal information is transferred or becomes subject to a different privacy policy.
+If Google is involved in a merger, acquisition or sale of assets, we'll continue to ensure the confidentiality of your personal information and give affected users notice before personal information is transferred or becomes subject to a different privacy policy.